neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q12: What else do you notice in these example videos of egg rolling behavior?
 List comments and questions that you have.***

 ⏹️ STOP here for today.

+---
 (components_day2)=

 :::{index} stickleback aggression
 :::
 Territorial *aggression behavior* in stickleback fish is another common "introductory animal behavior course" example of FAPs[^intro-stickleback].
 During the breeding season, the male fish select a territory on which they build a nest.
-When a male stickleback spots another nearby male in his nesting territory, he will launch into a FAP involving aggressive displays designed to scare off the stranger.
+When a male stickleback spots another nearby male in his nesting territory, he will launch into FAP aggressive displays designed to scare off the stranger.
 However, males are not aggressive to nearby females in their territory.

 [^intro-stickleback]: For example, see the landing page for 'innate behavior' from [Kahn Academy](https://www.khanacademy.org/science/ap-biology/ecology-ap/responses-to-the-environment/a/innate-behaviors).
 However, note that the reference for this result is a textbook, not [the original article](https://psycnet.apa.org/record/1938-03659-001).
 The data from the [publication in German](https://onlinelibrary.wiley.com/doi/10.1111/j.1439-0310.1937.tb01422.x) is not available.
 Based on replications of the original experiments, it turns out that [Tinbergen's results from the 1937 paper may be less clear](https://www.jstor.org/stable/4534445#metadata_info_tab_contents).